l-Shane-l/haskell-katas/Readme.md

 - New hand-crafted katas based on real needs
 - Adjustments based on community feedback

+## Nix support

+Normally I provide nix flakes with my haskell project, but this is the first I've created on a macbook, because of the limited space I have on this laptop I run nix on it.
+So In the future I will likely add a flake but if anyone else would like to do that in the mean time I would be very grateful.

 ## 🔗 Resources

 - [Code Kata Concept](http://codekata.com/)